2010s in United States history: Obama presidency

+Trump presidency

 2009–2011, 111th Congress

 Democrats swept into 2009 with control over the White House and both Houses of Congress.
 Nancy Pelosi (D-CA) was Speaker of the House of Representatives and Harry Reid (D-NV) was Senate Majority Leader.
 The Democratic supermajority in the Senate was guaranteed with the election of Al Franken (D-MN) in January and when Republican Arlen Specter (D-PA) switched to the Democratic Party.
 Major legislative victories included the Lilly Ledbetter Fair Pay Act of 2009 (providing equal pay for women), American Recovery and Reinvestment Act of 2009 (designed to preserve existing jobs and to create new ones), Patient Protection and Affordable Care Act (extending health-care coverage to millions; popularly called "Obamacare"), Dodd–Frank Wall Street Reform and Consumer Protection Act (the first major financial reform since the 1930s), Small Business Jobs Act of 2010 (providing financing for small businesses), 2010 Tax Relief Act (temporary tax relief for the middle class), Don't Ask, Don't Tell Repeal Act of 2010 (allowing gay, lesbian, and transgender people to serve openly in the military), and the James Zadroga 9/11 Health and Compensation Act (provides support for first responders who survived the September 11, 2001, terrorist attacks).

 The Senate confirmed the appointments of two women to the Supreme Court: Sonia Sotomayor (the first Latino to hold the post) and Elena Kagan.

 President Barack Obama's September 9, 2009, Congressional address promoting health care reform was interrupted by Congressman Joe Wilson (R-SC) who shouted: "You lie!" when Obama said his health care plan would not cover undocumented immigrants.
 The Democrats' supermajority in the Senate ended on February 4, 2010, with the election of Scott Brown (R-MA).

 President Obama unsuccessfully tried to close Guantanamo Bay detention camp for suspected terrorists.
 Conservative opponents of Obama formed the Tea Party movement in February 2009.
 Obama was granted the 2009 Nobel Peace Prize, despite presiding over the war in Afghanistan and the Iraq War.
 The Deepwater Horizon oil spill was a major ecological disaster from April through September 2010.
 A renegotiated free trade agreement with South Korea went into effect on December 3, 2010.

 The 2010 United States elections resulted in major victories for the Republican Party.